“Your word, LORD, is eternal; it stands firm in the heavens. Your faithfulness continues through all generations.” Psalm 119:89-90

 “And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.”

-Notice that this verse in Romans says God works things for the good of those who love Him.
+Notice this verse in Romans says God works things for the good of those who love Him.
 Do you love God?
 Raise your hand if you do.
 Yep, lots of hands, including mine.
-So, here’s His promise: We can be sure that God’s faithfulness to those who love Him will never fail.
+So, here’s His promise: We can be sure God’s faithfulness to those who love Him will never fail.
 He will work things to our good according to His big purposes.

 It doesn’t matter if you’re a Fortune 500 CEO, a bagger at the corner grocery store, a stay-at-home mom or dad, or the leader of a nation.
 God’s faithfulness is sure and solid if you remain faithful and obedient to Him.
 He did it for Joseph, Gideon, David, Esther, Jesus, and countless others throughout generations, and He’ll do it for you.